|

 From Wikipedia, the free encyclopedia.

-There were 8,107 households out of which 55.1% had children under the age of 18 living with them, 80.0% were married couples living together, 5.5% had a female householder with no husband present, and 11.8% were non-families.
-8.4% of all households were made up of individuals and 2.3% had someone living alone who was 65 years of age or older.
-The average household size was 3.28 and the average family size was 3.48.
+Of the 9,811 households 47.6% had children under the age of 18 living with them, 74.2% were married couples living together, 7.1% had a female householder with no husband present, 3.9% had a male householder with no wife present, and 14.8% were non-families.
+10.6% of households were one person and 3.4% were one person aged 65 or older.
+The average household size was 3.11 and the average family size was 3.35.

 The city we know today as Andover was first organized in 1857 under the name “Round Lake Township.”
 However, in 1860 the name was changed to “Grow Township” in honor of Senator Galusha A. Grow of Pennsylvania.
 Senator Grow spoke at a political campaign in Anoka that year, and the town name was changed to honor Senator Grow because of his strong advocacy of the Union cause.
 At that time, the population was 330 and included the geographical area we know today as Ham Lake.
 In fact, the area of Ham Lake was considered a part of Grow Township until 1871.